College Loan Repayment Program (LRP)

 - Soldier must enlist in one of the critical MOSs that qualifies for the program.
 (Local Army recruiters have the current list, which changes often depending on the current needs of the service.)

-- Loans must be made, insured, or guaranteed prior to entry on active duty.
+- Loans must be made, insured, or guaranteed prior to entry in the Army Reserve.

-The Army will repay 15 percent of the outstanding principal balance, less taxes of the Soldier's student loans annually or $500, whichever is greater, after year of service (up to $20,000, less taxes).
+The Army will repay 15 percent of the outstanding principal balance, less taxes of the Soldier's student loans annually or $1,500, whichever is greater, after each year of service (up to $20,000, less taxes).

 Loans that qualify for repayment: